alistenberger/Shortest_Path_Elevation_Map/README.md

+image files need to be opened in photoshop (or whatever you have that can view .raw files)

 Finding the shortest path in a grey-scale elevation map.

 Converts all pixels in the image to Nodes with elevation data gathered from analysis of the unsigned char value at any given pixel.